-(Alexandria, Va) – A new study released by the New England Journal of Medicine found that among patients with non-small-cell lung cancer, those who received palliative care lived, on average, almost two months longer than those who received standard care.
-Researchers also found that the patients receiving palliative care reported a higher quality of life through the final course of their illness.
+A new study released by the New England Journal of Medicine found that among patients with non-small-cell lung cancer, those who received palliative care lived, on average, almost two months longer than those who received standard care.
+Researchers also found that the patients may live longer with hospice care and reported a higher quality of life through the final course of their illness.

 Researchers also found that when patients received palliative care services, they were also more likely to elect hospice services.